Kappa Sigma Fraternity, Gamma Theta Chapter

 The Kappa Sigma Fraternity, Gamma Theta Chapter is a historic fraternity house in Moscow, Idaho.
 It was built in 1916 for the Kappa Sigma chapter at the University of Idaho.
-It was the first Kappa Sigma chapter established in the state of Idaho.

-The house was designed in the Classical Revival architectural style.
-It has been listed on the National Register of Historic Places since September 3, 1996.
+It is the oldest extant fraternity building at the University of Idaho and in the state of Idaho.
+The house was listed on the National Register of Historic Places in 1996.